GilbertoCunha/Atmospheric-Scattering/README.md

 # How to navigate through the code
 I subdivided the code in 4 files:

-1. Vector.py: A file that contain a Vector class with some useful properties to make the development of the main algorithm simpler
+1. Vector.py: A file that contains a Vector class with some useful properties to make the development of the main algorithm simpler.
 2. Algorithm.py: Where the main algorithm is.
 It contains a function that calculates the intensity of a certain color for one pixel and some auxiliary functions to help out in this process.
-3. Aux.py: This file contains an auxiliary function to calculate the shooting direction Vectors for each pixel in the image plane
+3. Aux.py: This file contains an auxiliary function to calculate the shooting direction Vectors for each pixel in the image plane.
 4. MakeImage.py: This is where you will be able to generate the images.
 It calculates the color of each pixel for each RGB channel producing an image at the end.
 Is is also a parallelization of the code of